hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

    TOTAL EVALUATION LOSS: 14.82711

    The validation and training are very close, indicating a good amount of generalization.
-For this combination, I just wanted to see if flipping the number of neurons made any difference, and apparently it improved the performance slightly, and generalized better compared to model 1.
 The plots are still jittery, likely due to a high learning rate.

   </td>
  </tr>